How Art Shapes My Approach to Breast Surgery

 What Painting Teaches a Surgeon

 Consider the challenges of breast surgery.
-Every patient presents a unique canvas.
+Every patient presents a unique canvas—different body proportions, tissue quality, and aesthetic goals.
+There is no universal formula.
+This is where artistic training becomes essential.

 The Surgical Sketch: A Blueprint for Success